stgm/scientific-programming-1/21 Integrals/40 Monte Carlo/10 Blok.md

 * Create a graph of the function so you have a clear view of what area you are integrating.

-* Also create a graph with red an green points like in the example above.
+* Also create a graph with red and green points like in the example in the theory section.
 Should you have made a mistake in your logic, you can immediately see it in the graph, instead of having to spend hours looking at your code to find the bug.

 * When encountered with 'negative integral areas' you can split the areas.

 * For research applications the size of the rectangle around the integral area is chosen as tight as possible to maximize efficiency.

 * First test your program for an integral of which you know the outcome beforehand.
-For a few of the example function above that should be the case.
+For a few of the example functions above that should be the case.
 Once the program correctly calculates the known integrals, you can try the unknown new integrals.

 * Think carefully how to deal with parts of the integral area that are situated below the y-axis.